SVP, General Counsel & Corporate Secretary, Computershare (Canada)

 Managing Director and Head, Financials and Public Sector, Corporate Banking, CIBC Capital Markets

 Managing Director and Head, Financials and Public Sector, Corporate Banking, CIBC Capital MarketsView LinkedIn Profile

-Sheryl holds an MBA from Ivey School of Business and is currently earning her ICD.D designation at the Rotman School of Management.
+Sheryl holds an MBA from Ivey School of Business and the ICD.D designation granted by the Institute of Corporate Directors at the Rotman School of Management.